-In the same year the community came together around SA2020, Teach For America San Antonio launched.
-Over the last eight years, Teach For America has been a partner in advancing education in three key ways:
+In the same year the community created SA2020, Teach For America San Antonio launched.
+Over the last eight years, Teach For America has been a partner in advancing education in three key ways.

-Accomplishing extraordinary results on alumni- and corps member-led campuses: KIPP U-Prep, led by alumni Abigail Morton Garland, is the only campus in central Texas providing an IB Diploma program for all students.
-The Advanced Learning Academy (SAISD in-district charter) is an unprecedented public-private partnership with a dramatically altered approach to student leadership.
-In it’s third year, KIPP Poder has a leadership staff filled with alumni and is one of the top performing middle schools in the KIPP TX Network.
-Only in San Antonio for four years, IDEA campuses at Monterey Park, South Flores and Carver each have a 100 percent college acceptance rate.
-In SAISD, our corps members and alumni are consistently recognized among the top preforming educators within the district.
+1. Accomplishing extraordinary results on alumni- and corps member-led campuses: KIPP U-Prep, led by alumni Abigail Morton Garland, is the only campus in central Texas providing an International Baccalaureate program for all students.
+The Advanced Learning Academy is an unprecedented public-private partnership with a dramatically altered approach to student leadership.
+KIPP Poder, in it’s third year, has a leadership staff filled with alumni and is one of the top performing middle schools in the KIPP Texas Network.
+And finally IDEA campuses at Monterey Park, South Flores, and Carver each have a 100 percent college acceptance rate.
+Additionally, San Antonio corps members and alumni are consistently recognized among the top performing educators within the district.

-Providing thought leadership focused on equity: One of our proudest contributions has been the reframing of city discourse around the roots of educational inequity.
-We have seen our community’s dialogue turn away from a narrative that scapegoats parents and communities and instead seeks to understand and identify systemic racism as the root cause of educational inequity.
-Our partnership with top experts in the field has fueled how the region trains its corps members, positioning them to make the biggest impact in the classroom.
+3. Providing thought leadership focused on equity: One of our proudest contributions has been reframing city discourse on the roots of educational inequity.
+We have seen our community’s dialogue turn away from a narrative that scapegoats parents and communities, and instead it seeks to understand and identify systemic racism as the root cause of educational inequity.
+Our partnerships with top experts in the field have fueled how we train corps members, positioning them to make the biggest impact in the classroom.
 Additionally, we have been able to lift the messages of our experts to decision-makers in the community.
-These efforts have shaped the turnaround efforts of the SAISD Superintendent and even shaped the way the city of San Antonio allocates funds.
+These efforts have shaped the turnaround efforts of the SAISD Superintendent and shaped the way the city of San Antonio allocates funds.